-Steven Mason: Alabama Murderer Killed Two Girlfriends Kelei Morris, Mesha Anglin
+Steven Mason: Former Alabama Nurse Allegedly Murdered Girlfriend Kelei Morris

-Dating Steven Morris can be deadly.
-At least it was for two innocent Mobile, Alabama, women who died at his hands.
-Prosecutors say that double killer Steven Mason, a former nurse, brutally murdered 24-year-old Kelei Morris in 2015 and 17-year-old Mesha Anglin in 2002.
+Two innocent Mobile, Alabama, women reportedly died at the hands of Steven Morris.
+Prosecutors say that Mason, a former nurse, brutally murdered 24-year-old Kelei Morris in 2015 and 17-year-old Mesha Anglin in 2002.
 Both victims were shot to death.

 In the most recent murder case, the death of Kelei Morris has hit her family and the community hard.
 But the family can breathe a sigh of relief now that Steven Mason has been arrested in the cold case, according to the Sun Herald.
 When Kelei Morris died back in February 2015, her death was a mystery.

 Convicted killer charged in Kelei Morris murder pleads not guilty https://t.co/hMRfPRfnuD